Fredi/Phenix/README.md

         <?php
         Phenix::get('/', 'hello#index'); // Call the index action in the hello controller
+        // Phenix::get('/', 'hello'); // equivalent to the route above

     In this case, where you want to call the 'index' action you could also specify just the controller, because 'index' is the default action.